 The basic philosophy behind the Reading Workshop model is to allow students to spend an extended amount of time reading authentic texts that interest them on a daily basis and to provide opportunities to talk about literature.
 The ultimate goal of a Reading Workshop is always to develop life-long passionate readers,

-We are fortunate enough to have Raz-Kids renewed for the 2017-2018 school year thanks to the MEF.
 Raz-Kids can be used as part of your child’s independent reading homework.
-If your child chooses to participate in Raz-Kids at night, it is important he/she varies their use.
-Please have your child log “Raz-Kids” in their reading log.
-We will use Raz-Kids as a supplemental tool during Reading in school as well.
-If you have any questions and/or concerns, please do not hesitate to reach out!
+Please have your child log “Raz-Kids” on the reading log.
+We will also use Raz-Kids as a supplemental tool during Reading in school as well.

 I will periodically update your child’s Raz-Kids reading level based on his or her Fountas and Pinnell reading assessment.
 While some Reading A-Z levels match directly with Fountas and Pinnell, others do not.
 I have used a level correlation chart otherwise.
 Please feel free to reach out if you or your child feels that the Raz-Kids level is too easy or too hard.